Coast Guard, DHS.

-We have analyzed this rule under Department of Homeland Security Management Directive 5100.1 and Commandant Instruction M16475.lD, which guide the Coast Guard in complying with the National Environmental Policy Act of 1969 (NEPA) (42 U.S.C.
-4321-4370f), and have concluded under the Instruction that there are no factors in this case that would limit the use of a categorical exclusion under section 2.B.2 of the Instruction.
-Therefore, this rule is categorically excluded, under figure 2-1, paragraph (34)(g), of the Instruction, from further environmental documentation as it establishes a safety zone.
-A final environmental analysis checklist and a final categorical exclusion determination will be available in the docket where indicated under ADDRESSES.Start List of Subjects
+We have analyzed this rule under Department of Homeland Security Management Directive 023-01 and Commandant Instruction M16475.lD, which guide the Coast Guard in complying with the National Environmental Policy Act of 1969 (NEPA) (42 U.S.C.
+4321-4370f), and have concluded this action is one of a category of actions which do not individually or cumulatively have a significant effect on the human environment.
+This rule is categorically excluded, under figure 2-1, paragraph (34)(g), of the Instruction.
+This rule establishes a safety zone and therefore falls under the categorical exclusion in paragraph (34)(g).
+An environmental analysis checklist and a categorical exclusion determination are available in the docket where indicated under ADDRESSES.Start List of Subjects

 List of Subjects in 33 CFR Part 165

 - Security measures

 For the reasons discussed in the preamble, the Coast Guard amendsEnd Amendment Part Start Part

 PART 165—REGULATED NAVIGATION AREAS AND LIMITED ACCESS AREASEnd Part Start Amendment Part

 1. The authority citation for part 165 continues to read as follows:End Amendment Part Start Amendment Part